carefree0910/carefree-drawboard/examples/stable_diffusion_inpainting/README.md

 > See [Plugin Positioning](https://github.com/carefree0910/carefree-drawboard/wiki/Plugin-Positioning) for more details.

-3. We utilized `register_all_available_plugins` to register all internal plugins.

-> Currently there is only one internal plugin: `Meta` plugin, which can show you the `meta` information of a `Node`.

-4. We specified `useModal=True` for the plugin, so it will always popup as a modal.
+3. We specified `useModal=True` for the plugin, so it will always popup as a modal.

-5. We specified lots of `definitions`, in order to align with the parameters exposed by the `diffusers` library.
+4. We specified lots of `definitions`, in order to align with the parameters exposed by the `diffusers` library.

 > See [`IFieldDefinition`](https://github.com/carefree0910/carefree-drawboard/wiki/PythonHttpFieldsPlugin#ifielddefinition) for more details.

-6. We used a special internal method: `filter` in the first two lines of the `process` method:
+5. We used a special internal method: `filter` in the first two lines of the `process` method:

 ```python
 path_data = self.filter(data.nodeDataList, SingleNodeType.PATH)[0]